nss-day-cohort-38/keahua-arboretum-firefly-tower/README.md

 ### Animal Feeding Menu

-If the user chooses 3 from the main menu, then they should see the following menu, with the plants listed.
+If the user chooses 3 from the main menu, then they should see the following menu, with the animals listed.

 ```html
 1. Gold Dust Day Gecko